paperless-ngx/paperless-ngx/docs/administration.md

 - Inaccessible thumbnails due to improper permissions.
 - Documents without any content (warning).
 - Orphaned files in the media directory (warning).
-These are files that are not referenced by any document im paperless.
+These are files that are not referenced by any document in paperless.

 ```
 document_sanity_checker